Letters from Himring by Ermingarden

 [3] Translator's note: Laer (Q: Lairë) is the second season of the common Elven calendar.
 It is 72 days long and stretches from approximately mid-May to late July of the Gregorian calendar.

-[4] Although Thingol would not seek to ban the use of Quenya in Beleriand until several years later, at the time this letter was written the Noldor had already begun to use Sindarin in official communications.
+[4] Although Thingol would not seek to restrict the use of Quenya in Beleriand until several years later, at the time this letter was written the Noldor had already begun to use Sindarin in official communications.
 One reason for this was logistical: Chroniclers of the time tell us that it was easier for Noldor, as native speakers of Quenya, to learn Sindarin than for Sindarin speakers to learn Quenya, and many Sindar and Avari had taken up service with Noldorin lords or were otherwise closely entwined with Noldorin society in Beleriand.
 Many scholars suggest that there was also a philosophical component to the adoption of Sindarin by the Beleriandic Noldor, claiming that Sindarin was viewed as the language of Beleriand, while Quenya was seen in some sense as a language of Aman.
 Use of Sindarin was therefore a way for the Beleriandic Noldor to express their politico-philosophical commitment to life in Beleriand as opposed to Valinor.

 This letter, however, is in Quenya, and Maedhros addresses Fingon by his Quenya ataressë.
 Along with the content and tone of the letter, the choice of language underscores the personal rather than official nature of the communication.
 Maedhros almost certainly intended the letter to be read by no one save Fingon.